fuhengwu2021/coderepo/09/code/vllm/README.md

   -H "Content-Type: application/json" \
   -d '{
     "model": "/models/Phi-tiny-MoE-instruct",
-    "messages": [{"role": "user", "content": "What is a mixture of experts?"}] }'
+    "messages": [{"role": "user", "content": "Which is more beautiful—the Gaussian integral or Euler formula, and why, in one sentence?"}]
+  }'
 ```